christianlombo/Time-Management-System-Application/README.md

 - Application will run on Android devices running on Android version 7.0 (Nougat) and above to the latest android version (Only)

 __Installation__
-1. Clone the repository from GitHub: `git clone  https://github.com/VCSTDN/opsc7311-poe-ST10080189.git`
+1. Clone the repository from GitHub
 2. Open the project in Android Studio.
 3. Build and run the project on a physical device running Android 7.0 (Nougat) or above.